SWIFTSIM/emulator/paper/paper.md

 itself, and $\vec\theta$ are the model parameters for that given simulation.
-For each simulation many of these individual scaling relations can be calculated, for example the sizes of galaxies relative to their stellar mass, or the mass fraction of gas in galaxies as a function of their mass.
+For each simulation many of these individual scaling relations can be calculated, for example the sizes of galaxies relative to their stellar mass, or the mass fraction of gas in galaxies clusters as a function of their mass.
 The gas fraction as a function of cluster mass can be meassured from each individual simulation using a tool like VELOCIraptor [@Elahi2019].